CBS Sports HQ: Programming

 CBS Sports HQ draws content from CBS Sports along with its various digital properties, such as 247Sports, SportsLine, CBS Sports Fantasy and MaxPreps to deliver live news reports, game previews, post-game analysis, highlights and in-depth statistical breakdowns to connected devices, without focusing on "loud arguments or bloated diatribes".

-CBS Sports HQ used to display continuous information on a "R"-shaped ticker placed at the lower and right-sides of the TV screen, which isn't visible during commercial breaks.
+CBS Sports HQ used to display continuous information on an R-shaped ticker placed at the lower and right-sides of the TV screen, which isn't visible during commercial breaks.
 The lower third ticker contains scores, brief news alerts, the day's sports headlines and fixtures in an ESPN BottomLine-styled format.
 The right-side ticker predominantly features statistics, tables, and fixtures.

 On November 10, 2020, the R-bar was dropped, leaving only the lower third that was "made taller by over 33,5%" in order to simplify the presentation.
 It displays all of its own content and those adopted from the R-bar, as well as those related directly to what's being discussed on air.

 CBS Sports HQ covers an extremely wide range of sports leagues, including those that CBS doesn't have rights to broadcast.
 Its programming includes recurring segments such as Morning Trends (top sports stories in social media), At This Hour (five key headlines of the hour), News in 90 (four or five key stories of the day), Around Our Nation (college football games of the week previews), and HQ Refresh (top stories and scores of the day).

 In contrast to CBSN, which carries some over-the-air CBS News programming on a time delay, CBS Sports HQ does not carry any longform content from CBS television or CBS Sports Network.
 Live sporting events are also absent from the network's programming.